surrealdb/surrealdb/doc/STORAGE.md

 # Storage

-Surreal can be used with any key-value storage which enables range scans.
-This document describes how the data is stored in the storage layer, so that it can be queried and manipulated quickly and efficiently.
+This document describes how the database data is stored in the key-value storage layer;

 **Base keys**